-Most people don’t know that there is a connection between your home’s foundation and the retaining wall found in your yard.
-Many homeowners think of retaining walls as only decorative design that helps the appearance of sloping landscapes, add terracing, or for designing beautiful flower beds.
-Much to your surprise, a retaining wall can also provide more than just those benefits.
+Most people don’t know that there is a strong connection between your home’s foundation and the retaining wall found in your yard.
+Many homeowners think of retaining walls as nothing more than a decorative design that helps the appearance of sloping landscapes, add terracing, or for designing beautiful flower beds.
+Your cat might think it's just a place to perch; however, much to your surprise, a retaining wall can also provide more than just those benefits.
 The retaining wall can help prevent foundation repairs.

 What Is a Retaining Wall?